-Sony's starting to warm up to the current trend of interconnected devices, but just like most manufacturers, they want to keep you within their ecosystem if you're going to use these services.
-For instance, the PlayStation 4 has a "Remote Play" feature that allows you to play your previously purchased console games on the PS Vita and Sony's Xperia smartphones, but this functionality does not extend to non-Sony devices.
+Sony's starting to warm up to the current trend of interconnected devices, but it seems like they want to keep you within their ecosystem if they can.
+For instance, the PlayStation 4 has a "Remote Play" feature that lets you play your previously purchased console games on the PS Vita and Sony's Xperia smartphones, but this functionality does not extend to non-Sony Android devices.

 - Sony PlayStation 4 (console and games)

 - Android device running Ice Cream Sandwich (4.0) or higher

 First up, you'll need to enable a single option on your PS4.
 From the home screen, head up to "Settings," then scroll down and select the "Remote Play Connection Settings" entry.

 From here, make sure that the "Enable Remote Play" option is ticked, then you'll be all set to go.